Be warned, for winter’s tease is all about.

 like sigh that is dispersed with solemn runes.

-Oh, dance, my love, before our fiery tears
+Oh, dance, my autumn, ‘fore your fiery tears

-bring on the looming threat as winter nears.
+bring on that looming loss as winter nears.